sthaid/proj_robot2/README.md

 The brain is mounted on a platform above the center of the body.

 The brain consists of:
-* Raspberry Pi with SeeedStudio Respeaker HAT
+* Raspberry Pi with SeeedStudio Respeaker (4 Microphone Array) HAT
 * USB Speaker

 High level software flow:
 ```
 do forever
    Wait for 'Porcupine' wake word.
    Display the direction of sound arrival on LEDs.
    Send the subsequent sound data to Google to be converted to text.
    Match the text with the defined grammar, and obtain the software handler.
    Call the handler to process the command.
    The handler will process the command and play audio response.
 Google text to speech
     is used to create the audio response wav file.
 enddo
 ```

 ## Grammar Examples